Engage Communities through Group Poems

 Writing a poem with a group of people encourages individuals to share their thoughts, feelings, and experiences, and work together to assemble their writing into one unified voice.
 At writing experts who support thought-leading organizations in the non-profit, public and private sectors, we use group poems to creatively connect local government entities and business professionals with community members.
 We also perform this as a team-building exercise during our creative content strategy sessions.
 If you are building your organization’s content marketing strategy or looking for creative team exercises that build community and connect people across disciplines and industries, you should definitely use this exercise.
-If you’re ready to take your work to the next level, learn more about content marketing and grant writing services, and book a content strategy session with the Untold team!
+If you’re ready to take your work to the next level, learn more about our services at Untold Content!

 How to Write a Group Poem

 - Gather a group together in a circle and introduce a broad theme on which to write.

 - Read an example poem on this theme aloud to the group.

 - Ask the group to write independently on the theme for 10-15 minutes.

 - Go around the circle and ask participants to share their individual poems.

 - As we share, we all write down our favorite lines from other group member’s narratives.